Grub Street: Early history

 The little London directory of 1677 lists six merchants living in 'Grubſreet', and Costermongers also plied their trade—a Mr Horton, who died in September 1773, earned a fortune of £2,000 by hiring wheelbarrows out.
 Land was cheap and occupied mostly by the poor, and the area was renowned for the presence of Ague and the Black Death; in the 1660s the Great Plague of London killed nearly eight thousand of the parish's inhabitants.

 The population of St Giles in 1801 has been estimated at about 25,000 people, but by the end of the 19th century this was dropping steadily.
 In the 18th century Cripplegate was well known as an area haunted by insalubrious folk, and by the mid-19th century crime was rife.
 Methods of dealing with criminals were severe—thieves and murderers were "left dangling in their chains on Moorfields."

-The use of gibbets was common, and four 'cages' were maintained by the parish, for use as a Lying-in hospital, housing the poor, and 'idle imposters'.
-One such cage stood amidst the poor quality housing stock of Grub Street; destitution was viewed as a crime against society, and was punishable by whipping, and also by having a hole cut in the gristle of the right ear.
-Well before the influx of writers in the 18th century, Grub street was therefore in an economically deprived area.
+Four so-called 'cages' were maintained by the parish, shelters used as lying-in hospitals, housing the poor, and 'idle imposters'.
+Conditions in the cages were poor, and some people brought in there from the street died of hunger.
+One such cage was situated amidst the poor-quality housing stock of Grub Street; destitution was viewed as a crime against society, and was punishable by whipping, and also by having a hole cut in the gristle of the right ear.
+Well before the influx of writers in the 18th century, Grub Street was therefore in an economically deprived area.
 John Garfield's Wandring Whore issue V (1660) lists several 'Crafty Bawds' operating from the Three Sugar-Loaves, and also mentions a Mrs Wroth as a 'common whore'.